ceph/ceph/doc/radosgw/layout.rst

 An RGW object may consist of several RADOS objects, the first of which is the head that contains the metadata, such as manifest, ACLs, content type, ETag, and user-defined metadata.
 The metadata is stored in xattrs.
-The head may also contain up to 512 kilobytes of object data, for efficiency and atomicity.
+The head may also contain up to :confval:`rgw_max_chunk_size` of object data, for efficiency and atomicity.
 The manifest describes how each object is laid out in RADOS objects.